yandex/dpt/README.md

 ## Usage

-When you have a project up and running, go to the [wiki](https://github.com/yandex/dpt/wiki) to learn more about Depot usage.
+When you have a project up and running, proceed to the [wiki](https://github.com/yandex/dpt/wiki) to learn more about using Depot.